-Other versions: The glass globe of the Raak globe floor lamp was used for table lamps, pendant lamps, chandeliers and wall lamps.
-Three colours of glass were made: Grey violet, smoked brown or bright natural glass.
+Other versions: The glass globe of this Raak globe floor lamp was used for several table lamps, pendant lamps, chandeliers and wall lamps.
+Three colours of glass exists: grey violet, smoked brown or bright natural glass.

-These floor lamps were designed in the late 1950s by Frank Ligtelijn, he was a jewelry designer.
-They were a big success and were produced for many years.
+This floor lamp was designed in the late fifties by Frank Ligtelijn, a jewellery designer.
+It was a big success and they were produced for many years.